KSAH-42/RabbitOM/README.md

 * Thread safe
 * Handle large streams like 50 MBits/seconds without any crashs
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some applications

+After recfactoring the client, the rtp layers which already exists will be added, for a next version.

 # How to receive raw rtp packets using the rtsp client ?